acc1729/anethaathira/docs/bluemage.md

 Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.

+## Type Mimicry

+Starting at 10th level, you learn to imitate the effect certain types of creature have on the Weave.
+You may spend 10 minutes meditating on a creature type (e.g., *Aberration*, *Celestial*, etc.).
+Henceforth, each creature of that type believes you to be of its own type.
+Creatures immune to the Charm status effect are unaffected, but do not perceive that you are trying to charm them.

+## Level 14 Feat

+## Level 18 Feat

 # Subclasses

 *Thinking maybe three different archetypes.*